The boundary of chaos for interval mappings: The boundary of chaos

-\begin{pf} We have proved that there is an open and dense subset of $\Gamma$ consisting of codimension-$1$ open sets.
-Let $X$ denote one of these cells.
-We need to show that there is a relatively open and dense subset of $\partial X$ consisting of codimension-2 cells.
+\begin{pf} Let $\Gamma_2$ be the (relatively) open and dense subset of $\Gamma$ given by Theorem~\ref{thm:B1}.
+Let $X$ denote a connected component of $\Gamma_2.$ We need to show that there is a relatively open and dense subset of $\partial X$ consisting of codimension-2 cells.
 Let $X_1$ denote the subset of $\partial X$ consisting of mappings with a single solenoidal attractor containing exactly 2 critical points and let $X_2$ denote the subset of $\partial X$ consisting of mappings with exactly two solenoidal attractors each containing exactly one critical point.

 \textit{Claim 1.} $X_1\cup X_2$ is open and dense in $\partial X$.